Jump to topic

 If alcohol use has interfered with your everyday life, if you find yourself prioritizing alcohol over other things in your life that were once important, or if you failed at changing your drinking habits, treatment can help.

-Alcohol misuse and addiction treatment is available in a variety of forms, including:
+Alcohol misuse and addiction treatment are available in a variety of forms, including: